 The District provides a full range of educational services appropriate to grade levels Pre-Kindergarten through 6.
 These include regular as well as special education for handicapped youngsters.
-The District completed the 2014-2015 fiscal year with an enrollment of 82 students, which is an increase of 7 students over the enrollment of the previous year.
+The District completed the 2015-2016 fiscal year with an enrollment of 82 students, which is the same enrollment as the previous year.
 The following details the changes in the student enrollment of the District over the last ten years.